 Check out our calendar and join us for upcoming events like lab nights, dig days, archaeology camps and more.
-The calendar for 2021 is still being populated as we emerge from the pandemic, so please check back often to see what has been added, or email firstname.lastname@example.org for more info.
+Please check back often to see what has been added, or email firstname.lastname@example.org for more info.

 The Fairfield Foundation will host an Open House and activities at Dr. Walter Reed’s Birthplace, 4021 Hickory Fork Road in Gloucester County, on Saturday, September 10, from 10am-4pm.
 Dr. Reed was born in the small dwelling in Belroi on September 13, 1851, while his father was an itinerant preacher to Methodist congregations in the Gloucester and King and Queen County circuit.
 The youngest of five children, Reed became a U.S. Army pathologist and bacteriologist.
 He led experiments that proved yellow fever is transmitted by a mosquito bite.

 In addition to tours of the house, which is a rare survival of an architectural style once common throughout 19th-century Virginia, visitors may participate in public archaeology to search for evidence of the Belroi community.